jojozhuang/jojozhuang.github.io/_posts/2016-11-20-installing-mongodb-on-ubuntu-and-mac.md

 > Introduce how to install MongoDB Community Edition on Ubuntu.

 ## 1. What is MongoDB?
 [MongoDB](https://www.mongodb.com) is a cross-platform, document oriented database that provides, high performance, high availability, and easy scalability.
-MongoDB works on concept of collection and document.

-Key concepts of Docker: Database, Collection and Document.
+Key concepts of MongoDB: Database, Collection and Document.
 ### 1.1 Database
 Database is a physical container for collections.
 Each database gets its own set of files on the file system.
 A single MongoDB server typically has multiple databases.
 ### 1.2 Collection